HOW TO APPLY:

 - Objective Statements: Write and submit two 600-word objective statements related to your degree program.
 The essay prompts can be obtained from an admissions representative.

-- Transcripts: Request one official, sealed transcript documenting receipt of a bachelor's degree from an accredited college or university.
+- Transcripts: Request one official transcript documenting receipt of a bachelor's degree from an accredited college or university.
 This transcript must be received before the end of the first thirty days of the start of your first term.

 - International Transcripts: Applicants with degrees from an institution outside of the United States must have these transcripts evaluated for degree equivalency to an accredited U.S. degree or school.
 (See “Degree Equivalency Evaluation” section for instructions.)